Rani Gaidinliu: Life in independent India

 After the Interim Government of India was set up in 1946, Rani Gaidinliu was released on Prime Minister Nehru's orders from Tura jail, having spent 14 years in various prisons.
 She continued to work for the upliftment of her people after her release.
 She stayed at Vimrap village of Tuensang with her younger brother Marang till 1952.
 In 1952, she was finally allowed to move back to her native village of Longkao.
 In 1953, Prime Minister Nehru visited Imphal where Rani Gaidinliu met and conveyed to him the gratitude and goodwill of her people.
 Later she met Nehru in Delhi to discuss the development and welfare of Zeliangrong people.

 Gaidinliu was opposed to the Naga National Council (NNC) insurgents, who advocated secessionism from India.
 Instead, she campaigned for a separate Zeliangrong territory within the Union of India.
 The rebel Naga leaders criticized Gaidinliu’s movement for the integration of Zeliangrong tribes under one administrative unit.
-They were also opposed to her working for the revival of the traditional Naga religion of animism or Heraka.
+They were also opposed to her working for the revival of the traditional religion of animism or Heraka.
 The NNC leaders considered her actions an obstacle to their own movement.
 The Baptist leaders deemed the Heraka revival movement anti-Christian and she was warned of serious consequences if she were not to change her stand.
 In order to defend the Heraka culture and to strengthen her position, she went underground in 1960.

 In 1966, after six years of hard underground life in old age, under an agreement with the Government of India, Rani Gaidinliu came out from her jungle hideout to work for the betterment of her people through peaceful, democratic and non-violent means.
 She went to Kohima on 20 January 1966, and met the Prime Minister Lal Bahadur Shastri in Delhi on 21 February 1966, demanding the creation of a separate Zeliangrong administrative unit.
 On 24 September 320 of her followers surrendered at Henima.
 Some of them were absorbed into the Nagaland Armed Police.

 During her stay at Kohima, she was conferred "Tamrapatra Freedom Fighter Award" in 1972, the Padma Bhushan (1982) and the Vivekananda Seva Award (1983).